isomerpages/mci-m3-old/media-centre/speeches-and-press-releases/_posts/2022-03-10-COS-2022-speech-3-min-mas.md

 ### **Partnering the Community and Industry in Building a Competent Workforce**

-Introduction
+## **Introduction**

 Mr Chairman, Singapore’s progress is built upon a shared purpose and a sense of togetherness.
 The Malay/Muslim community aspires to be a Community of Success - to contribute to the growth of our nation, and create opportunities to uplift our families and those around us.

 Skilling, reskilling and upskilling are vital to succeed in the future, especially in this economy as we look beyond COVID-19.
 The Government, in partnership with the industry and community, is ramping up its efforts to better position our Malay/Muslim community for employment in growth sectors while inculcating life-long learning into our DNA.

 a.
 We will focus on upstream support by strengthening mentoring and early career guidance for youth in schools.
-This year, we have several new initiatives for our students in the ITE.
+This year, we have several new initiatives for our students in the ITE. <br>

 b.
-We will also enhance scholarship opportunities and financial support to help students pursue their aspirations.
+We will also enhance scholarship opportunities and financial support to help students pursue their aspirations. <br>

 c.
 For those that have entered the workforce, we will partner with industries to provide upskilling and direct emplacement opportunities for workers especially in growth sectors.